evilguy50/Pulsar/README.md

 	run template for each name provided in a list.

 	generate addon for dummyEntity template.
-(Note: pack manifest generation not finished. so you will need to make a pack manifest file)

-	run the dummyEntity template multiple times in the same output directory

 To do:

-	setup pack manifest generation with linked uuids.
+	add more template types

+template types:

+	dummyEntity :	Generates a dummy entity with no model / texture that can be used for map making.

 How to compile: